‘She touched so many lives’: Carmel psychologist Lazarick dies at 64

 When cancer started to get the best of her, she hesitated to retire as a psychologist despite me telling her for weeks it was time.
 Her oncologist finally convinced her it was time.
 She worried about clients and still tried to answer them and hold a few sessions even after mid-December surgery to remove a brain tumor.
 Through her four-decade career, Donna touched so many lives of people I never knew, some who stayed in contact years after treatment.

-As a child of a World War II veteran who came home from the Pacific Theater with three Purple Hearts and a Bronze Star and those invisible scars that took years to heal, she found a calling midway through her career of counseling veterans suffering from post-traumatic stress disorder from the wars in Iraq and Afghanistan.
+As a child of a World War II veteran who came home from the Pacific Theater with three Purple Hearts and a Bronze Star and those invisible scars that took years to heal, she found a calling midway through her career of counseling veterans at the Indianapolis VA Medical Center suffering from post-traumatic stress disorder from the wars in Iraq and Afghanistan.
 Following that 10-year stint, she counseled Purdue University students, many who followed her after she left Purdue.

 In her private practice, for years Donna would see clients even when their insurance companies didn’t want to pay.
 Rather than battle the insurance companies or put pressure on the client, Doc Donna, as some clients called her, just continued to counsel for free or for just a fraction of her rate.